dhanujakse/whatsapp-crm-tracker/README.md

 5. Generate the token
      * After selecting permissions, click Generate Token.
      * Copy the token shown.
-     *

 Important: Copy it and store it safely.
 You won't see it again.

-Whatever token you generated,for that add it in a file named '.env' like this:
+Whatever token you generated it may b either temporary or permanent,add it in a file named '.env' like this:
 ACCESS_TOKEN=your_temporary_or_permanent_token_here
 PHONE_NUMBER_ID=your_whatsapp_phone_number_id
 VERIFY_TOKEN=your_verify_token_for_webhook(for this refer step 6 and update)